-- 19. (1) The categories of leave within the Council are as follows - - (a) vacation leave with or without remuneration; - (b) sick leave; - (c) special leave with or without remuneration; - (d) maternity leave; - (e) compassionate leave; and - (f) one year full time study leave - (2) The granting of leave by the Council classified under subrule (1) does not influence the granting of a leave classified under any other rule, except insofar it is specifically otherwise provided for. - (3) A staff member must - - (a) at least 5 working days before he or she intends to take leave, apply for such leave on the form provided by the Council and submit such application to the head of department for approval; - (b) when it is impossible to apply for leave as contemplated in paragraph (a), apply for leave not later than two working days after he or she has returned from the leave taken, subject to the staff member having acquired prior verbal approval by his or her head of department.
+- 19. (1) The categories of leave within the Council are as follows - - (a) vacation leave with or without remuneration; - (b) sick leave; - (c) special leave with or without remuneration; - (d) maternity leave; - (e) one-year full time study leave; and - (f) compassionate leave. - (2) The granting of leave classified under subrule (1) by the Council does not influence the granting of leave classified under any other rule, except as specifically provided for. - (3) A staff member must - - (a) at least five working days before he or she intends to take leave, apply for such leave on the form provided by the Council and submit such application to the head of department for consideration; and - (b) when it is impossible to apply for leave as contemplated in paragraph (a), apply for leave not later than two working days after he or she has returned from the leave taken, subject to the staff member having acquired prior verbal approval by his or her head of department. - (4) The Council or the relevant head of department may consider an application for leave depending on the grounds applied for and the staff member's work commitments and may approve or not approve the leave applied for under subrule (3). - (5) When an application for leave has been approved, the application form must be forwarded by the approving officer to the human resources department. - (6) The human resources department must keep a record of all the leave taken by every staff member.

-- (4) The Council or the relevant head of department may approve or not approve the leave applied for as contemplated under subrule (3), depending on the grounds for leave applied for and the staff member's work commitments. - (5) When application for leave has been approved, the application form must be forwarded by the approving officer to the Human Resources Department. - (6) The Human Resources Department must record the leave taken by every staff member. - (7) The record kept in terms of subrule (6) must be available during office hours for inspection by the staff member. - (8) Where the Council erroneously grant more leave than the staff member is entitled to, the Council may after informing the staff member of such error deduct the number of excess leave days granted from the leave days which stand to the credit of the staff member or which may in future accrue to that staff member.
+- (7) The record of leave taken by a staff member and kept in terms of subrule (6) must be available during office hours for inspection by the staff member concerned. - (8) Where the Council erroneously grant more leave than the staff member is entitled to, the Council may, after informing the staff member of such error deduct the number of excess leave days granted from the leave days which stand to the credit of the staff member or which may in future accrue to that staff member.